Affordable housing | Sevenoaks District Council

 Rural and community-led housing

-Surveys and other supporting data have identified unmet needs in various locations.
-New affordable homes will be provided in the following locations and priority will be given to people with a strong connection to the local parish:
+New rural affordable homes are being built in the following locations and priority will be given to people with a strong connection to the local parish:

 • Mills Crescent, Seal – nine homes by West Kent Housing Association.
-All for social housing.
+All social housing.

-All social housing is allocated through the Housing Register.
+All social housing is advertised on Kent Homechoice and allocated through the Housing Register.